CECILIA: Gas-Phase Physical Conditions and Multi-Element Chemistry at Cosmic Noon: The CECILIA Survey

 The SFH is fit using a non-parametric, continuity SFH, as described in \cite{leja2019}.
-We define time bins 0, 10, 100, 250, 500, 1000, 1500, 2000, 2500, 3000, and 3500 Myr before the time of observation and fit for the change in SFR between each bin.
-In practice, the last time bin is sometimes excluded by the redshift of the galaxy.
+We define time bins of 0, 10, 100, 250, 500, 1000, 1500, 2000, 2500, 3000, and 3500 Myr before the time of observation and fit for the change in SFR between each bin.
+In practice, the last time bin is sometimes excluded by the redshift of the galaxy when older than the age of the Universe at that epoch.
 The prior for changes in SFR between adjacent bins is set to the BAGPIPES default for a continuity SFH; i.e., a Student's t distribution centered at 0 with a scale $\sigma=0.3$ and 2 degrees of freedom.
 Such a prior is weighted against dramatic changes in SFR between time bins, generally producing smoother SFHs.
 Notably, the nominal SFR reported by BAGPIPES is measured on 100 Myr timescales by default, which produces an apparent maximum specific star formation rate (sSFR) of $10^{-8}\,\textrm{yr}^{-1}$ and artificial linear features to the distribution of objects in the SFR-M$_*$ plane.
 However, the underlying SFH used for the SED fitting and total mass estimation includes the full set of time bins described above.
 The resulting distribution of SED-fit SFRs and stellar masses for the CECILIA sample and their parent population are discussed further in Sec.~\ref{sec:bpt}.